Prevent Going Past Lesson

 A Note About Goal Minimums:

 In order to pass a Lesson, Activity, Final Challenge or Assessment, students must at least meet the goal minimums.
-Goal minimums are automatically set by the program to be minus 10% or minus 7 WPM below the student’s goals, whichever is lower, and 85% accuracy.
-Therefore if a student’s goals are 20 WPM and 90% accuracy, they can still pass by achieving 13 WPM and 85% accuracy.
+Goal minimums are automatically set by the program to be minus -7 WPM and -10% Accuracy below the student’s goals.
+Therefore if a student’s goals are 20 WPM and 90% accuracy, they can still pass by achieving 13 WPM and 80% accuracy.

 The purpose of goal minimums is to avoid frustration and to prevent students from getting stuck on any given lesson or assessment for too long.
 If a student does not hit the goal minimums, a remediation lesson is automatically provided and the task must be repeated and passed.
 Think of hitting the goals as an A+ grade students should strive for.
 Goal minimums are like a B grade that is still a passing grade.